Azure/Cloud-Native/website/blog/2022-09-13/index.md

     ```
     To verify the deployment; check Dapr version by running the following command: `dapr --version`
     :::note Want to know more?
-        Check this [blog post](https://bitoftech.net/2022/08/29/dapr-integration-with-azure-container-apps/) which describes in detail what components added to your machine we calling `dapr init`
+        Check this [blog post](https://bitoftech.net/2022/08/29/dapr-integration-with-azure-container-apps/) which describes in detail what components added to your machine when we called `dapr init`
     :::
-### 4. Create Dapr Component file for Pub/Sub bulding block
+### 4. Create Dapr Component file for Pub/Sub building block
 Dapr uses a modular design where functionality is delivered as a component.
 Each component has an interface definition.
 All of the components are pluggable so that you can swap out one component with the same interface for another.

 Components are configured at design-time with a YAML file which is stored in either a components/local folder within your solution, or globally in the .dapr folder created when invoking dapr init [(read here for more details)](https://bitoftech.net/2022/08/29/dapr-integration-with-azure-container-apps/).
 These YAML files adhere to the generic [Dapr component schema](https://docs.dapr.io/operations/components/component-schema/), but each is specific to the component specification.

-1. Create 2 new folders under the project root directory `orders-service`, one named `dapr-component` and the second one `component` (will be used in next steps), then add a new yaml file named `pubsub-svcbus.yaml` under folder `dapr-component` and paste the content below:
+1. Create 2 new folders under the project root directory `orders-service`, one named `dapr-component` and the second one `component` (will be used in next steps), then add a new yaml file named `pubsub-svcbus.yaml` under folder `dapr-component` and use the file content below:
     ```yaml
     apiVersion: dapr.io/v1alpha1
     kind: Component